flix/book/src/effect-polymorphism.md

                                          // ^^^^^^^^^^^^^^^^^^^^^^^^^ multiple effects
 ```

-Here the `copyFile` function has three foundational effects: `FileRead`,
+Here the `copyFile` function has three primitive effects: `FileRead`,
 `FileWrite`, and `IO`.

 In Flix, we can express a function that has a heap effect: